-Conventions for Recursive Makefiles and Directories
+Conventions for recursive Makefiles and directories

+We'll take a look at the supplementary files used in the BlackBerry 10 OS development environment.
+Although we use the standard make command to create libraries and executables, you'll notice we use some of our own conventions in the Makefile syntax.
 We'll start with a general description of a full, multiplatform source tree.
 Then we'll look at how you can build a tree for your products.
-Next. we'll discuss some advanced topics, including collapsing unnecessary levels and performing partial builds.
+Next, we'll discuss some advanced topics, including collapsing unnecessary levels and performing partial builds.
 Finally, we'll wrap up with some examples of creating Makefiles.

-Last modified: 2013-08-21
+Last modified: 2014-12-11